Who May Attend

 Persons who are apprentices as defined in Section 3077 of the Labor Code.

-Pupils under the age of 18 who are currently enrolled in grades 9-12, who met all admission, course, and enrollment requirements are eligible to attend Cuesta College during any semester, or summer session, on a space-available basis as a special part-time student for advanced scholastic or vocational courses.
+Pupils under the age of 18 who are currently enrolled in grades 9-12, who meet all admission, course, and enrollment requirements are eligible to attend Cuesta College during any semester, or summer session, on a space-available basis as a Dual Enrollment student for advanced scholastic or vocational courses.

-Admission and Enrollment Restrictions for special part-time students:
+Admission and Enrollment Restrictions for Dual Enrollment students:

-Admissions and enrollment in courses of special part-time students may be restricted by age;
+Admissions and enrollment in courses of Dual Enrollment students may be restricted by age;

-Admissions and enrollment in courses of special part-time students may be restricted by grade level;
+Admissions and enrollment in courses of Dual Enrollment students may be restricted by grade level;

-Admissions & enrollment in courses by special part-time students may be restricted by demonstrated eligibility for instruction using assessment methods and procedures established to Chapter 2 of part 48 and regulations adopted by the board of Governor's of the California Community Colleges.
+Admissions & enrollment in courses by Dual Enrollment students may be restricted by demonstrated eligibility for instruction using assessment methods and procedures established to Chapter 2 of part 48 and regulations adopted by the board of Governor's of the California Community Colleges.